CarltonUpp/carltonupp.github.io/_drafts/specialists-vs-generalists.md

 So, should you specialize or generalize?
 Like most tech debates, the answer is a classic *it depends*.
 Let’s break it down.

-### **1. Long-Term Career Goals**
+### **Long-Term Career Goals**
 Think about where you see yourself in 10–20 years.

 - If you aim to become an architect, move into management, or work at startups or smaller companies, being a generalist is often the better choice.
 These roles require breadth, adaptability, and a holistic view of systems.
 - If you’re drawn to consulting or want to work in highly specialized domains (e.g., high-frequency trading), specializing is the way to go.
 Deep expertise is a must in these fields.

-### **2. Level of Experience**
+### **Level of Experience**
 Your career stage plays a crucial role in deciding your path:

-- **Starting Out**: Focus on mastering one language or area.
+- **Starting Out**: Focus on learning one language or area well.
 Listing five languages on your CV with only surface-level knowledge won’t impress employers.
 - **Early Career (0–5 Years)**: Explore as many areas as interest you.
 Say “yes” to opportunities—it’s the best way to learn how systems come together.
 - **Senior Level and Beyond**: By now, you’ve likely gained enough experience to decide what aligns with your [long-term goals](#long-term-career-goals).
-But don’t rush; senior promotions come slower, so take your time figuring things out.
+But don’t rush- promotions come slower past the senior level, so it's fine to take your time figuring things out.

 ## **Wrapping Up**